Vakosik/Blur_invariants_for_color_images/README.md

 The user can switch between the invariants (blur vs blur-and-channel-mixing) by a boolean parameter "channel_mixing" in run_template_matching.py.

-The IEEE TIP article contains template matching experiment using DINOv2 features.
+The IVC article contains template matching experiment using DINOv2 features.
 This is implemented in DINOv2_template_matching.py.
 The settings used in the paper is:  mid_block_idx = 9, P = 14, separate_crops = True, tokens_mode = 'except_cls', patch_norm = True.
 The DINOv2 script is fully functional, but I would like to get to some code cleaning for better readibility.
 In the real-blur experiment, DINOv2 was run on JPEG versions of the images, as it was mostly trained on JPEG data, CR2 was used for the invariants to better preserve the convolutional model.

 # Blur Invariants (PR article)